wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 moulded by outer events.
 It is just not so.
 Whatever happens, I remain.
 At the root of my beïng is pure awareness, a speck of intense light.
-This speck, by its very nature, radiates and creätes pictures in space and events in time — effortlessly and spontaneously.
+This speck, by its very nature, radiates and creätes pictures in space and events in time — effortlessly and spontaneöusly.
 As long as it is merely aware, there are no problems.
 But when the discriminative mind comes into beïng and creätes distinctions, pleasure and pain arise.
 During sleep the mind is in abeyance and so are pain and pleasure.
 The process of creätion continues, but no notice